-When it comes to listening to women articulate feeling less than their best, Edmund Rhett, MD is a master.
+When it comes to listening to women articulate feeling less than their best, Rhett Women’s Center providers are the masters.
 He considers the patient’s input when designing an individualized treatment plan.
-His desire to continue to provide more comprehensive care to his patients at Rhett Women’s Center has led him to the Functional Medicine approach.
-Functional Medicine marries the best of conventional and naturopathic, evidence-based medicine to offer a systematic approach to healing the patient.
-At Rhett Women’s Center, Gene Blake, NP and Erin Copenhaver, PA-C specialize in this integrative model of care.
-In honor of World Thyroid Day, May 25th, we are highlighting Hashimoto’s Disease, a common condition that can often be improved with the Functional Medicine methodology.
+Rhett Women’s Center provides more comprehensive care to patients.
+Functional Medicine combines the best of conventional and naturopathic, evidence-based medicine to offer a systematic approach to healing the patient.
+Gene Blake, NP and Erin Copenhaver, PA-C specialize in this integrative model of care.

-Hashimoto’s thyroiditis, also known as autoimmune thyroiditis and Hashimoto’s Disease, is a progressive disease of the thyroid gland causing a decreased ability to make thyroid hormones.
+Hashimoto’s thyroiditis is a common, also known as autoimmune thyroiditis and Hashimoto’s Disease, is a progressive disease of the thyroid gland which causes a decreased ability to make thyroid hormones.
 It is caused by antibodies, or immune cells, that attack the thyroid and destroy it.
 Hashimoto’s is the most common cause of hypothyroidism in North America and Europe; it more commonly affects women and tends to run in families.
 The incidence of the disease is rising, and it can be hard to diagnose given the wide range of associated symptoms.

 Erin Copenhaver, PA-C shared why Rhett Women’s Center is an important resource for people seeking relief from Hashimoto’s symptoms.
 “We know what it is, and we know what to do with it.
 Frequently, we see patients resigned to feeling unwell.
 By looking for the root causes to see what has triggered the disease in the first place, we can help abate the symptoms,” explains Copenhaver.
 “Many patients have seen other doctors who often focus solely on managing thyroid labs.
 This is not enough.
 If you don’t address the autoimmune part of the disease, then it can be hard to feel better.
 Additionally, if one autoimmune condition goes unchecked then there is risk for developing a second and third autoimmune condition over time.
 By identifying the reasons for the body to be in ‘attack’ mode – which are different for each individual – we help the patient to feel better and reduce the risk of other disease.”